aws/aws-encryption-sdk-javascript/modules/example-node/Readme.md

 To run this example, you must have an AWS account with at least one AWS Key Management Service (AWS KMS) customer managed CMK.
 To encrypt, the CMK must have kms:GenerateDataKey permission.
 To decrypt, the CMK must have kms:Decrypt permission.
-The CMKs in these examples are only for *example*. *Replace these CMK's with your own*.
+The CMKs in these examples are only for *example*. *Replace these CMKs with your own*.

 ## KMS Simple